-So even though are sins were forgiven when we were born again, He made it very clear that no matter how long we have been saved, He still requires us to forgive others of their trespasses (debt, sins) if He is to forgive us of our trespasses.
+So even though our sins were forgiven when we were born again, He made it very clear that no matter how long we have been saved, He still requires us to forgive others of their trespasses (debt, sins) if He is to forgive us of our trespasses.
 Having said that though, the "but" in the scripture means that forgiveness of others is a choice.
-Problem is that it is a heaven or hell choice!
+The problem is that it is a heaven or hell choice!
 Yes, once saved does not mean you are always saved.
-Go here to review that lesson.
+Go here to view that lesson.

 Let's look at other scriptures where Jesus expounded on the principle that Christians will not make it to heaven if they do not forgive others.
 In the parable of the unforgiving spirit (Matthew 18:21-34), Peter asks how many times we should forgive others (Matthew 18:21), Jesus responded:

 I say not unto thee, Until seven times: but, Until seventy times seven (Matthew 18:22).